wayfareio/wayfarelabs.org/pilot.markdown

     in a world he loves...helping others shape their meaningful ideas and take purposeful action.
   image: "/uploads/pilot-brandon-arbini.jpg"
-- name: Joanna Waterfall
-  company: Yellow Collective
-  title: Founder
-  bio_text: Joanna Waterfall is the Founder of Yellow Co., an organization that exists
-    to empower creative women to become agents of good.
-With a degree in graphic design and digital media and a background in branding, Joanna believes that creativity and business should go hand in hand.
-She has been featured in publications such as The Huffington Post, LA Lady Magazine, Career Contessa, Belong Magazine and others.
-She is motivated by the belief that women can change the world through stepping into what makes them come alive.
-  image: "/uploads/pilot-joanna-waterfall.jpg"
 schedule:
 - title: Friday Night
   activities: